defunSM/Data-Science-Portfolio/Steam Charts/README.md

 ### Metrics

-In order to evaluate the performance of our models we will be using Root Mean Squared Error (RMSE) and Mean Absolute Error (MAE) as metrics to evaluate our regression models.
+In order to evaluate the performance of the models we will be using Root Mean Squared Error (RMSE) and Mean Absolute Error (MAE) as metrics to evaluate our regression models.

 ## Table of Contents